iivye/Briar/README.md

 ## 🐛 Troubleshooting

 > **Skipped loading ShopItem...**
-> This means Briar couldn’t find a working currency adapter.
+> This means BriarMarket couldn’t find a working currency adapter.
 Ensure your specified `currency:` (e.g., `VAULT`) is in the loaded priority list and that the plugin is installed and active.

 > **No shop items are showing up!**
 > Double-check: